 - You can use a portion of the dough any time after this period.
 Fully refrigerated dough is less sticky and easier to work with than dough at room temperature.

-- prepare your loaf tin, tray, or whatever you’re baking it in/on.
+- On Baking Day: prepare your loaf tin, tray, or whatever you're baking it in/on.
 Sprinkle the surface of your refrigerated dough with four.
 Pull up and cut of a grapefruit-size piece of dough (c 1 lb), using a serrated knife.